Compliance

 Long-Term Storage

 Under FINRA Rule 4511, financial firms must keep all WhatsApp communications for at least six years.
 These records need to maintain message integrity, include full conversation threads with metadata and timestamps, and allow quick access for audits.
+A reliable storage system not only fulfills regulatory demands but also strengthens a firm's compliance framework.

 Automated Archiving Tools